-Since the Revolution, taxes and national events have continued to influence each other in ways that can not only illuminate, but can help you better understand your tax situation and how everyone benefits from the taxes you pay.
+Since the Revolution, national events have had a major influence on tax rates.
+Understanding how those events contributed to the rates we pay can help you better understand your tax situation and how everyone benefits from the taxes you pay.

 U.S. Tax History

-However, these measures were short-lived, and the laws were repealed in the middle of Reconstruction, in 1872.
+However, these measures were short-lived.
+The income tax was repealed in 1872 in the middle of Reconstruction.
 American citizens didn’t pay income taxes for the next 20 years.

 In 1909, Congress tried to overcome this obstacle by proposing the Sixteenth Amendment, which would allow the federal government to collect income taxes directly from individuals.
 The amendment was ratified in 1913 in the final months of the Taft administration.
 That year, tax rates were 1% on incomes above $3,000 and 6% above $500,000.

-World War I and the Great Depression: Sharp Increases
+World War I & The Great Depression: Taxes Increase

-As the nation emerged from the Depression, the New Deal brought new benefits for citizens — and a new type of tax.
-In 1937, under Franklin Roosevelt’s administration, Congress ratified the Federal Insurance Contributions Act (FICA), creating the oft-maligned line on your paystub.
-FICA taxes funded the Social Security Administration, and when Medicare passed in 1965 under the Johnson administration, FICA taxes increased to cover that program’s costs.
+As the nation emerged from the Great Depression, the New Deal brought new benefits for citizens — and with them, a new type of tax.
+In 1937, under Franklin D. Roosevelt’s administration, Congress ratified the Federal Insurance Contributions Act (FICA), creating the oft-maligned deduction on your pay stub.

-World War II: Raising Taxes and Adding Withholding
+World War II: Raising Taxes & Adding Withholding

-While FICA is a flat tax – a standard percentage that everyone pays up to a set maximum — income taxes are subject to various changes at different income levels.
-The top marginal tax rate that rode such a steep increase during World War I stayed high all the way through World War II, when it reached 92%.
-It gone down over the years since to a low of 31% in 1992, and now stands at 39.6%.
+While FICA is a flat tax — meaning the same percentage applies to all taxpayers up to a set maximum — income taxes are progressive, meaning they’re tiered rates that charge higher-income individuals a higher percentage of their income.
+The top marginal tax rate that rode such a steep increase during World War I stayed high all the way through World War II when it reached 94%.
+It has gone up and down over the years, reaching a low of 28% from 1988 through 1990.
+It now stands at 37%.

 During World War II, the tax rate wasn’t the only thing that changed.
-The new tax policy added a feature that we accept as routine these days: income tax withholding.
+The new tax policy added a feature that we now accept as routine: income tax withholding.
 Before World War II, most people paid their entire tax bill on the tax due date, which put a significant strain on the government’s bank account.
-To end the feast-or-famine effect on the nation’s coffers, payroll withholding laws have evolved and now require citizens to pay at least 90% of expected taxes due by the end of the year.
+In order to end the feast-or-famine effect on the nation’s coffers, payroll withholding laws have evolved.
+It’s now a “pay as you go” system, requiring taxpayers to pay at least 90% of their expected tax liability by the end of the year or in quarterly installments.